SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-slimes-community-builds.md

 - Include at least one clear image or render of your build with a 2:1 or 3:1 aspect ratio.
 - Provide basic build information:
   - Does it have a USB port?
-  - Does it need a PCB to build?
   - What battery size/type does it use?
   - Is it compatible with a dock? / Does it include a dock?
 - Submit your case by opening a pull request.